tea-ok/JAMK-course-review/README.md

 -   [x] Add functionality for user authentication and registration, using Entity Framework Core Identity
 -   [x] Add functionality for getting all courses, as well as a single course by course code
--   [] Add functionality for adding courses to the user's "Academic Wishlist"
+-   [ ] Add functionality for adding courses to the user's "Academic Wishlist"

+## Contributors

+-   Taavi Kalaluka